Blog Archives

 Contact

-If you have any questions prior to the event, please feel free to reach out to the NCRPC Community Development team at 785-738-2218 or contact Deb Ohlde, NCRPC Strategic Development Advisor, at 785-275-2499 or communitydevelopmentadvisor@ncrpc.org.
+For questions, contact the NCRPC Community Development team at 785-738-2218 or email Deb Ohlde, NCRPC Strategic Development Advisor, at communitydevelopmentadvisor@ncrpc.org.

 Federal Transportation Funding Announced for North Central Kansas